Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Introduction

 \section{Introduction}

-Because the gas supply of black holes (BHs) originates from far out, the angular momentum vector of the accreting gas tends to be independent of the BH spin vector.
-If the relative orientation of the two is random, the resulting accretion disc typically makes a 60-degree angle relative to the BH equator.
-Tilted discs are expected in many luminous systems ranging from X-ray binaries (XRBs), active galactic nuclei (AGN), tidal disruption events (TDEs), and binary merger remnant discs \citep[e.g.][]{Hjelming1995,Greene2001,Caproni2006, Caproni2007, Abbot2017}.
+Because the gas supply of supermassive black holes (BHs) originates from far away, the angular momentum vector of the accreting gas will most likely be independent of the BH spin vector.
+In stellar-mass BHs, asymmetric supernova kicks can also lead to substantial misalignment between the two vectors.
+If the relative orientation of the two is random, the resulting accretion disc would half of the time make a 60-degree or greater angle relative to the BH equator.
+Tilted discs are expected in many luminous systems ranging from X-ray binaries (XRBs), active galactic nuclei (AGN), tidal disruption events (TDEs), and binary merger remnant discs \citep[e.g.][]{Hjelming1995,Orosz2001,Greene2001,Caproni2006, Caproni2007, Abbot2017}.
 The physics of tilted accretion systems is of crucial importance for understanding the growth of most -- if not all -- supermassive BHs throughout cosmological time, and has profound implications for jet production, BH spin measurements, and energy release of BH accretion systems (e.g. \citealt{Natarajan1998,Stella1998, Fiaconni2018}).